Beit Shalom Jewish Community: Congregation Beth Israel

+2019 shared facilities

-For more than 20 years, members from Temple Emanuel and the Conservative Congregation Beth Israel in Rock Island, Illinois discussed uniting as their numbers decreased.
-Beth Israel was founded in 1936 and incorporated two Orthodox congregations into theirs in 1950 and 1968.
+For more than 20 years, members from Temple Emanuel and Beth Israel discussed uniting as their numbers decreased.
 Over the years the two congregations shared schooling and holiday celebrations.
 In 2019, Beth Israel decided to sell their synagogue, the Tri-City Jewish Center, and approached Temple Emanuel with a proposal that the two congregations share space.
-That same year, property was acquired on East Kimberly Road in Davenport.
-The building was built in 1992 to house a restaurant and then was used by a local realtor for offices.
-It was renovated for religious purposes and named Beit Shalom Jewish Community.
+That same year, property was acquired on East Kimberly Road in Davenport, thatwas built in 1992 to house a restaurant, and then was used by a local realtor for offices.

+Following acquisition, the building was renovated for religious purposes and named Beit Shalom Jewish Community.
 Elements from the older synagogues are incorporated into the new space, including two Tree's of Life from both congregations, three ner tamids, oversized doors and Ten Commandments from Tri-City Jewish Center, and stained glass windows and the Torah ark from Temple Emanuel.
 In early 2021, the two congregations "reached a sharing agreement in which they each will maintain their own identity, board of trustees and prayer books and services, but will share space and a rabbi."
 Members from both Temple Emanuel and Beth Israel walked from their former synagogues with their respective Torah scrolls to Beit Shalom on September 2, 2021.
 Together, the two congregations number 180 families.

 The former Tri-City Jewish Center was sold to Two Rivers YMCA of Moline, Illinois.
 The 30000 sqft facility will be renovated into a combination Rock Island YMCA and a branch of the Rock Island Public Library.
-The Temple Emanuel building will be put up for sale.
+The former Temple Emanuel building was acquired by the YWCA of the Quad Cities in 2023 for their new Iowa Empowerment Center.